 CNL’s Thermalhydraulics Laboratory (THL), located at CNL’s Chalk River Laboratories is one of Canada’s largest and most well equipped thermalhydraulic laboratories.
 The THL has multi-storey test loops, which currently simulate the main water systems in a CANDU® nuclear reactor: the primary heat transport system, the secondary steam generator system, and the moderator system.
-There are also facilities within the THL that accommodate testing for smaller reactor designs such as the NRU or SLOWPOKE reactors.
+There are also facilities within the THL that accommodate testing for smaller reactor designs.

 The main projects undertaken at the THL involve safety testing using simulated components such as electrically-heated fuel replicas.
 During testing, these are subjected to extreme conditions like over-power or under-cooling.
 Such tests are performed in a Freon R-134a loop that simulates two-phase (liquid/vapour) flow behaviour in a CANDU reactor at a much reduced pressure and temperature.
 The THL has a 1.7 MW DC power supply that safely allows testing with full-sized bundle replicas.